Jovells/token-vest/README.md

 ## Part 3: Frontend Development

-Let’s build the React frontend to interact with our contracts, focusing on KRNL integration.
+Let's build the React frontend to interact with our contracts, focusing on KRNL integration.

 ### 3.1 Setting Up the Frontend